Wednesday 6-9 pm. WI 2008 Instructor: Sam Tecle

-- Students work for 6-8 hours per week throughout the academic year on the tasks and projects assigned by their placement supervisor.
-The work might include general program assistance, event organizing, preparation of documents, tutoring, service provision or participating in community activities.
+- Students work for 5-7 hours per week throughout the academic year on the tasks and projects assigned by their placement supervisor.
+The work might involve general program assistance, event organizing, preparation of documents, tutoring, service provision or participating in community activities.

-- The seminars meet weekly for the first half of the term and then less regularly, according to the program of workshops and speakers.
-The seminars are spaces for peer-learning, experience-sharing and problem-solving; talks on topics related to community engagement and social justice; discussion of scholarly articles on different aspects of community engaged learning; workshops on skills and practices for community engagement; and facilitated collective reflection activities.
+- The 2-3 hour seminars meet weekly for much of the first term and then less regularly, according to the program of workshops and speakers.
+The seminars are spaces for: peer-learning, experience-sharing and problem-solving; hearing from community-based speakers about their experiences; talks on topics related to community engagement and social justice; discussion of scholarly articles and other materials on different aspects of community engagement; workshops on skills and practices for community engagement; and facilitated collective reflection activities.

 NEW495Y PLACEMENTS: For a list of available placements click here

 To ensure that your application is not misdirected, please follow these instructions exactly.

 - Compile the following two items into one single file:

 (a) a covering letter, indicating your interest and background relevant to the specific position; and